-Investments authorized by the TAC, TIC and CFHP's investment policy are limited to obligations of the United States government or its agencies; certificates of deposit with a credit rating of Moody's A2 or Standard & Poor's (S&P) A; corporate obligations with a credit rating of Moody's A1 or S&P A+; municipal notes and bonds with a credit rating of Moody's Aaa or S&P AAA; auction-rate securities with a credit rating of Moody's A2 or S&P A; and assetbacked securities with a credit rating of Moody's Aaa.
+Investments authorized by the TAC, TIC and CFHP's investment policy are limited to obligations of the United States government or its agencies; certificates of deposit with a credit rating of Moody's A2 or Standard & Poor's (S&P) A; corporate obligations with a credit rating of Moody's A1 or S&P A+; municipal notes and bonds with a credit rating of Moody's Aaa or S&P AAA; auction-rate securities with a credit rating of Moody's A2 or S&P A; and assetbacked securities with a credit rating of Moody's Aaa or S&P AAA.

 The System's investments in U.S. Treasury obligations carry the explicit guarantee of the U.S. government.
-The debt securities of the U.S. agencies are rated A1+ or AA+ by S&P or Aaa by Moody's.
-The System's investments in municipal bonds were rated AA to AAA by S&P. The System's investments in commercial paper was rated A- to AA- by S&P. The System's investments in corporate bonds were rated Aaa by Moody's.
+At December 31, 2017, the debt securities of the U.S. agencies are rated A1+ or AA+ by S&P or Aaa by Moody's.
+The System's investments in municipal bonds were rated AA to AAA by S&P at December 31, 2017.
+The System's investments in commercial paper was rated A- to AA- by S&P at December 31, 2017.